Jaydee94/kubeseal-webgui/README.md

 When upgrading to `2.1.0` make sure that you also update the helm chart for installing kubeseal-webgui.
 The application reads namespaces from current kubernetes cluster and needs to have access to list them.
 If your default serviceaccount has this RBAC rule already you could disable `serviceaccount.create` in the `values.yaml` of the helm chart.

+## Upgrade from 2.0.X to 3.0.0

+When upgrading to `3.0.0` you don`t need to deploy a ingress route to the api.
+The nginx serving the ui will proxy the requests to the api.
+You can use the new helm chart located inside the `chart` folder to deploy the new kubseal-webgui version.

 ### Get Public-Cert from sealed-secrets controller